 - Record participation in CE activities in their professional portfolio; and

 - Maintain in their professional portfolio materials they have gathered while fulfilling their CE requirements (e.g., course outlines, brochures from conventions/conferences);

-CE activities must reflect those areas identified as needing improvement in members’ completed self assessments, peer and practice assessments and other areas of interest.
+CE activities must reflect those areas identified as needing improvement in members’ completed self assessments, peer assessments and other areas of interest.
 In addition, CE activities must relate to manual osteopathy, and should enhance members’ professional knowledge base so they can provide the best manual osteopathic care possible to the public of Nova Scotia.